Chapter 1:

 With a thunderous stomp, he crumpled the bird like an empty can.
 Even the concrete around his foot had caved inwards.
 But despite that, the bird's head kept twitching as if desperately clinging to life.

-He ground his foot on the crushed metal, snuffing out the blue, glistening hope in the birds’ eyes like a candle.
+Grinding his foot on the crushed metal, he snuffed out the blue, glistening hope in the birds’ eyes like a candle.

 Ace drew in a deep breath, the air pressing heavy against his lungs.